ak774411/Covid-19-report/README.md

 # Covid-19-report
 Steps to run:

-Clone the repo
+1.Clone the repo

-Run PHP file(4021.php)
+2.Run PHP file(4021.php)

-Enter in the Country name to check stats
+3.Enter in the Country name to check stats

-Click the top bottom to change the page to check the rank of the country about the covid-19 situation
+4.Click the top bottom to change the page to check the rank of the country about the covid-19 situation